FluentValidation/FluentValidation/docs/di.md

 ### Filtering results

-You can provide an optional filter function that cna be used to exclude some validators from automatic registration.
+You can provide an optional filter function that can be used to exclude some validators from automatic registration.
 For example, to register all validators *except* the `CustomerValidator` you could write the following:

 ```csharp
 services.AddValidatorsFromAssemblyContaining<MyValidato>(ServiceLifetime.Scoped,